 Our Surgeon will give you an itemised quotation at your initial consultation.

-Labiaplasty surgery is eligible for a Medicare Rebate and if you have Private Hospital Insurance you’ll also be able to claim a portion of your Hospital Fees depending on your Fund and your Level of Cover.
+Labiaplasty surgery may be eligible for a Medicare Rebate if you meet Medicare’s criteria.
+If you are deemed eligible for a Medicare Rebate and you have Private Hospital Insurance, you’ll also be able to claim a portion of your Hospital Fees depending on your Fund and your Level of Cover.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.